Residential Hall Director-Student Activities Coordinator

 Full time, 40 hours, 11 months

 Clark University seeks a live-in professional and essential member of the Student Affairs team to serve as Residential Hall Director-Student Activities Coordinator.
 This position is responsible for managing and supervising the day-to-day community development and operations of a combination of up to 450 first-year and upper-class students.
-The position reports to the Director of Campus Life for Residential Life & Housing and supervises 9-15 paraprofessional Resident Advisers.
+The position reports to the Associate Director of Residential Life and supervises 9-15 paraprofessional Resident Advisers.

 Hall Directors are expected to challenge, support, and mentor students on a daily basis; work schedules are intentionally flexible to allow for staff to connect with students when they are most active, not only during traditional work day hours.
 Clark University is looking for individuals who embody our motto of “Challenge Convention, Change Our World,” and who can support students through Clark’s “Liberal Education and Effective Practice” (LEEP) Learning Model.